Skip to main content

 What Happens When Your Linux Guest Swaps

-When a Linux guest swaps, it is doing I/O to its swap DASD in support of switching among processes.
-Processes not running are moved to the swap device while those running remain in guest storage.
+When a Linux guest swaps (pages), it is doing I/O to its swap DASD in support of the virtualization of its memory.
 This means:

 • The Linux guest is incurring guest path length and I/O latency because it is doing swap I/O.